Updates (October 2025 to December 2025)

-How do Boards help?
+How Boards help

 Boards simplify analytics monitoring in your API ecosystem by presenting critical information in an organized, visual format.
 They enable you to monitor API behaviors, analyze trends, and make informed decisions according to your requirements.

-Traceable offers a pre-configured Home dashboard with widgets displaying analytics from categories, such as Catalog and Protection.
+A pre-configured Home dashboard with widgets displaying analytics from categories, such as Catalog and Protection.
 You can customize this dashboard and add or edit widgets according to your requirements.
-Additionally, Traceable provides Custom Dashboards allowing you to tailor widget configurations according to your business needs.
-This ensures flexibility while providing comprehensive reports.

 While the dashboards are shown in View Mode by default, you can add or customize widgets according to your requirements using Edit Mode.
 Traceable supports the following widgets in a dashboard: